tortiz7/CNN-deploy/README.md

          proxy_set_header X-Forwarded-Proto $scheme;
      }
      ```
-   - In terminal, execute:
+   - In the terminal, execute:
      ```
      sudo systemctl restart nginx
      ```
-Make sure that traffic is being routed by Nginx correctly.
+Make sure that Nginx routes traffic correctly.

 ### Application Server Setup
 4. **Exit the Monitoring Server and SSH into the Application Server**.